 Over the last couple of years as the general public has become more aware of issues which have a negative impact on the environment and society in general, ethical investment has grown a great deal.
 There are now so many managed funds claiming to be ethical in nature that it is hard to distinguish the sheep from the goats.

 Some managed funds (the so-called light green ones) invest in shares of companies they deem to be the most ethical in their class.
 So they have money in the most ethical tobacco company, nuclear mining company, native forest wood chipping company, etc. Then you have fund managers who completely avoid these types of companies and invest in stocks like banking, media and household goods.
 I guess you could call these funds lime green – not too light not too dark.
 Then there are the deep green funds.
-These are the ones that not only avoid all the companies they perceive as doing harm to the environment and society, but they actively seek companies that make a positive impact in this area.
+These are the ones that not only avoid all the companies they perceive as doing harm to the environment and society, but they actively seek companies that make a positive impact in these areas.

 So deep green fund managers will invest in areas of healthcare and education and companies that are working to reverse global warming.